dataArtisans/flink-training-web/exercises/rideSpeed.md

 permalink: /exercises/rideSpeed.html
 ---

-The task of the "Average Ride Speed" exercise is to compute the average speed of taxi rides by collecting and combining their start and end records.
+The task of the "Average Ride Speed" exercise is to compute the average speed of taxi rides by matching and combining their start and end records.
 The average speed is computed from the trip start time, which is contained in the start record, and the trip end time and traveled distance, which are available in the end record.

 ### Input Data

-The input data of this exercise should be read as `TaxiRide` records from the Kafka topic that was written by the [Taxi Ride Cleansing exercise]({{ site.baseurl }}/exercises/rideCleansing.html).
+The input data of this exercise is a `DataStream<TaxiRide>` that should be read from the Kafka topic which was produced by the [Taxi Ride Cleansing exercise]({{ site.baseurl }}/exercises/rideCleansing.html).

 A Kafka data source is added to a Flink DataStream program as follows: